Careers in Education

 According to the American Federation of Teachers, the average teacher in the U.S. earns $51,009 in base salary, with options to earn higher amounts with extra-duty pay for supplemental work (e.g., coaching, advising student organizations, teaching summer programs).
 Typically, teacher contracts negotiate approximately 190-200 work days per year.
 Other benefits historically have included solid retirement programs, state-funded insurance programs, prospects for membership in professional organizations, and general advancement alternatives.
 For further details concerning the job outlook, professional opportunities, and general perspectives upon the career field of education, please visit the following link:

-The Spadoni College of Education at Coastal Carolina University serves a wide variety of students from different academic and professional backgrounds.
-Whether you are a traditional undergraduate, a second degree seeker, a career changer, or a veteran teacher in the field, we have nationally-accredited academic programs to serve your specific needs for working in South Carolina or any other state where we have licensure reciprocity.
+The Spadoni College of Education and Social Sciences at Coastal Carolina University serves a wide variety of students from different academic and professional backgrounds.
+Whether you are a traditional undergraduate, a second degree seeker, a career changer, or a veteran in the field, we have nationally-accredited academic programs to serve your specific needs for working in South Carolina or any other state where we have licensure reciprocity.
 We invite you to explore our website to learn more about our academic offerings, and encourage you to stop by for a visit, or contact us for more information.

 Oh, and did we mention that Coastal Carolina University is located near the beach? ;)